 In one day, do check off the following attractions in Antwerp,

 - Grote Markt: The Grote Markt is a town square in Antwerp.
-It is surrounded by the city hall, numerous elaborate 16th century guildhalls, many restaurants and cafés.
-Don’t forget to admire Brabo’s statue in the Grote Markt (market Square).
+It is surrounded by the city hall, numerous elaborate 16th century guild halls, and many restaurants, and cafés.
+Don’t forget to admire Brabo’s statue in the Grote Markt (Market Square).